truecharts/public/docs/apps/app-requests.md

 :x: zalando-postgres-cluster (We need to deploy the actual operator as an app instead)

 :x: Nginx Proxy Manager #1019 (Doesn't fit very well in the kubernetes ecosystem, might cause confusion and or support issues)

+:x: diun ( The general feature is already integrated into SCALE)

 ### Completed App Requests